mdegans/nvalhalla/README.md

 ## Requirements

 - hardware: A Tegra device (tested on Jetson Nano and Jetson Xavier).
 X86/NVIDIA with DeepStream installed *may* work, however this configuration has not been tested.
-- software: `sudo apt install libgstreamer1.0-dev libglib2.0-dev libgee-0.8-dev deepstream-4.0 valac meson ninja-build`
+- software: `sudo apt install libgstreamer1.0-dev libglib2.0-dev libgee-0.8-dev deepstream-4.0 valac meson`

 ## Installation